 Mary J. Whitfield is the research director at the Southern Sierra Research Station.
 She holds a B.S. degree in Wildlife and Fisheries Biology from U.C.
 Davis, and a M.S. degree in Biology from California State University, Chico.
 She has also taken post graduate classes at UCSB.
 She has over 25 years of fieldwork experience in the U.S. and has also worked in numerous Latin American countries.
 Mary has worked on a long-term breeding ecology study of the Southwestern Willow Flycatcher since 1989.
 Over the past several years, she expanded her Willow Flycatcher work to their wintering areas in Mexico, Central America and South America.
 She has been the research director of the Southern Sierra Research station since the station opened in 2000.

 Michelle has been our office manager since 2008 and comes to us with a diverse and unique background.
 She is a practicing nurse with expertise in acute care, skilled nursing, home health and Hospice care.
-She has also worked with developmentally disabled children and adults teaching them daily living skills.
 Michelle also loves animals; she has several dogs and cats, but her background suggests that she has a particular fondness for birds.
-In addition to her guineas, she has bred and hand-raised parrots for twenty-six years!
+She has bred and hand-raised parrots for twenty-six years!
 It started as a hobby and turned into a successful business.
 However, raising parrots requires daily care and the desire for a little free time compelled her to reduce her parrot flock to one chatty Amazon parrot.
 Her hobbies include ceramics, plants, gardening, and bonsai.

 Pat has an Undergrad degree in Biology from Notre Dame, a Masters in Zoology from University of Maryland, and a PhD. in Behavioral Ecology from University of Toronto, focusing on evolution of insect mating behavior, sexual selection, and life history evolution.
 After a decade doing academic research and teaching, that included radio tracking insects with the USDA, Pat moved to working at a large county-level park system managing permits, research, and monitoring.
 This is where he came into contact with the MOTUS wildlife tracking system(https://motus.org), setting up four stations to track migratory birds as they cross Lake Erie.
 Pat has tons of experience with field work, research and monitoring, data management, and analysis.
 At SSRS, he’s leading our MOTUS station projects, and will be assisting with data analysis as well as grant applications aimed at strengthening the role the station plays in regional conservation.
 Pat’s hobbies include hiking, camping, and river boating.